 Meridian County Park is located at 6799 State Highway 57 between Jacksonport and Baileys Harbor and adjacent to the Lyle-Harter-Matter Sanctuary.
-Assess to the park is at a portion used as a wayside.
+Access to the park is at a portion used as a wayside.

 The property is undeveloped, except for the southeast corner adjacent to State Highway 57 maintained as a wayside.
 Heavily wooded and in places marshy, the park provides excellent wildlife habitat.
 A series of sand ridges run parallel to the highway and merge into a large sand dune in the northwest corner of the park.
 The ridges are evidence of wind and wave action of the ancient Lake Michigan when water levels were much higher.